The best plants for staging your NYC apartment to sell in winter

 Unlike the fiddle leaf fig, the majesty palm is a great plant for beginners and can take a fair amount of neglect, according to the experts at Chelsea Garden Center.
 This makes it a popular staging choice if you're trying to sell.
 Living palms start at around $250.
 You can get a fake palm starting at around $60.

-Minimalism and modernism are coveted aesthetics at the moment, says Hum.
+Minimalism and modernism are coveted aesthetics, says Hum.
 Placing an orchid in an uncluttered space or as a centerpiece on a table can make the place feel serene.
 "Orchids—we usually do either the white variety or the pink ones—they offer a beautiful touch to an indoor space," Hum says.
-As well as having spectacular blooms, orchids can flower for several weeks, a plus given that apartments in Manhattan are typically on the market between 72 and 89 days, according to the latest data.
+As well as having spectacular blooms, orchids can flower for several weeks, a plus given that apartments in Manhattan are typically on the market around 70 days, according to the latest data.

 Phalaenopsis orchids are easy to take care of, according to the pros at Plant Shed who promise same day delivery in NYC.
 The cost of a living orchid can range between $40 to $200.